abdullahmohiuddin/abdullahmohiuddin.github.io/_pages/about.md

 ---
 permalink: /
-title: "Abdullah Mohiuddin"
+title: "Abdullah Mohiuddin Ph.D"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Abdullah Mohiuddin is currently a PhD candidate in Khalifa University of Science and Technology.
-He received his Master's in Sustainable Environment and Energy Systems form Middle East Technical University Turkey.
-His research interests include single and multi-UAV aerial manipulation
+Abdullah Mohiuddin graduated from Khalifa University of Science and Technology in Ph.D in Engineering program with a specialiazation in Mechanical Engineering in 2019.
+He received his Master's in Sustainable Environment and Energy Systems form Middle East Technical University Turkey in 2015.
+His research interests include single and multi-UAV aerial manipulation.

 Project Overview
 ======